chrisjdavie/leetcode_2025/to_revisit.md

 - got the right answer, but wasn't optimal
 - when optimizing, made 2 typos

-### mine/find_maxima
-2025/04/21
-- I got confused with the ordering of things - it's easier if I make sure arguments are geometrically aligned with the problem

 ### l_0042_trapping_rain
 2025/04/21
 - Not solved yet, I got tied up in finding maxima and being confused